National Board of Physicians and Surgeons

 Growing discontent over MOC inspires the start of NBPAS

-• In response to these concerns, renowned interventional cardiologist Paul Teirstein, M.D., along with a group of 20 physician leaders, launch a competing continuous certification pathway now known as the National Board of Physicians and Surgeons (NBPAS).
+Over 22,000 physicians sign a petition opposing MOC requirements.
+In response, renowned cardiologist Paul Teirstein, M.D., along with 20 other physician leaders launched a competing certification pathway now known as the National Board of Physicians and Surgeons (NBPAS).

 May 2019